wp-plugins/responsive-menu/readme.txt

 <li> - Choice of location for custom HTML snippet inside the menu</li>
 <li> - Plus more...</li>
 </ul>
-The plugin creates a nice three-lined menu button (or custom image if you choose) that users can click to bring a slide out menu (from the left, right, top or bottom - again your choice), which is easily navigated.
+The plugin creates a nice three-lined mobile menu button (or custom image if you choose) that users can click to bring a slide out menu (from the left, right, top or bottom - again your choice), which is easily navigated.
 A lot nicer and neater than the select drop-down menu alternative.
 <br /><br />
 The plugin is fully responsive if you have the viewport meta tag on your site, using media queries with the widths defined by you.
+It can be used as a responsive menu, mobile menu, tablet menu or full dedicated menu for your main site.
 <br /><br />
 It requires no shortcodes or fancy php code to be inserted by yourself making it very easy to install, with 54 customisable options, you can get it to look exactly as you want it to or leave it with its default values to have it looking amazing in just a matter of seconds.
 <br /><br />